Benjamin Rush: Legacy

-Benjamin Rush Elementary School in Redmond, Washington was named by its students for him.
+Benjamin Rush Elementary School in Redmond, Washington, was named by its students for him.
 The Arts Academy at Benjamin Rush magnet high school in Philadelphia was established in 2008.
 Rush County, Indiana, is named for him as is its county seat, Rushville.
-Rush University Medical Center in Chicago is named after Rush.
+In Chicago, Rush Street as well as Rush University Medical Center are both named for Rush.
 Benjamin Rush State Park in Philadelphia is named after Rush.
 The eponymous conservative Benjamin Rush Institute is an associate member of the State Policy Network.

-Controversy regarding quotations

-George Seldes includes in his widely recognized 1960 book The Great Quotations a quote by Rush: The book includes a detailed depiction of sources and methodologies used by Seldes to gather the quotes.
-However Thomas Szasz in recent years has claimed to believe this is a false attribution, while avoiding to mention Seldes' book: "...Not a single author supplies a verifiable source for it.
-Hence, I believe this false attribution, depicting Rush as a medical libertarian, needs to be exposed as bogus."